LowieHuyghe/edmunds-js-instance/README.md

 ## Documentation

-Take a look at the documentation on [https://edmundsjs.com/](https://edmundsjs.com/) to get the hang of it.
+Take a look at [the documentation](https://edmundsjs.com/) to get the hang of it.